District of Columbia Highlights

 - Fund tobacco prevention and cessation programs at the level recommended by the Centers for Disease Control and Prevention (CDC); and

-Funding for the District’s tobacco control program remained at $1.9 million for fiscal year 2024.
-While the fact that funding for the tobacco control program is recurring due to earlier year’s cigarette tax increase is a good thing, the amount remains far short of the CDC-recommended level.
+Funding for the District's tobacco control program decreased for fiscal year 2026, while the fact that funding for the tobacco control program is recurring due to earlier year's cigarette tax increase is a good thing, the amount remains far short of the CDC-recommended level.
+We will continue to remain focused on assessing the District's current tobacco tax structure as a way to address tobacco use and raise important revenue for tobacco prevention and cessation efforts in DC.

 District of Columbia Facts |